 Breast milk promotes sensory and cognitive development.
 Studies suggest that children who have been exclusively breastfed have higher IQs than children who haven’t.
 For instance, according to a study carried out on 3,500 babies in Brazil, the longer the babies were breastfed, the higher they scored on IQ tests as adults.

 The closeness of skin-to-skin contact during breastfeeding enhances the emotional connection between mother and baby and creates a feeling of safety for the newborn.
 This experience is also enjoyable for mothers because science finds that mothers release a cocktail of calming hormones when nursing, including oxytocin (the “love hormone”) and beta-endorphin (the “pleasure hormone”).
 The latter even encourages mothers to respond to babies’ needs.

 Scientific studies show that breastfeeding lowers the risk of anemia, breast cancer, high blood pressure, type 2 diabetes, cardiovascular disease, and urinary tract infections, and it’s also associated with less risk of uterine and ovarian cancer.

 7. Helps weight loss

-Breastfeeding burns about 500 extra calories a day and helps shrink the uterus to normal size.
+Breastfeeding burns about 500 extra calories daily and helps shrink the uterus to normal size.
 A nursing mom can return to her pre-pregnancy shape and weight much faster than a mother who doesn’t breastfeed.

 8. Enhances emotional well-being

-The oxytocin and prolactin released during breastfeeding reduces stress and increases positive feelings for the mother.
+The oxytocin and prolactin released during breastfeeding reduce stress and increase positive feelings for the mother.
 Besides this, when a mother sees that she can fully nourish her baby, it boosts her self-esteem and confidence.
 These, in turn, lead to less risk of postpartum depression and a more positive mood that is also beneficial for the baby and the whole family.

 9. It’s Free!